apetkau/microbial-informatics-2014/core-snp-tutorial/README.md

 	TGAGCCCATTGAGCGGTACTTGTTGCAATAACGCTTGGATTTCAGTCCCGTCTGGGAGGGTTAAATTTGG
 	...

-The second directory, fastq, contains the sequencing reads for all the other samples we will use to build a phylogenetic tree in FASTQ format.
+The second directory, __files-cov-10/__, contains the sequencing reads for all the other samples we will use to build a phylogenetic tree in FASTQ format.
 These were downloaded from NCBI's [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra/) and were reduced to 10x coverage for the purposes of this tutorial.
 The directory looks like:

-	$ ls fastq/
+	$ ls files-cov-10/
+	2010EL-1749.fastq  2010EL-1798.fastq  2012V-1001.fastq  C6706.fastq  VC-14.fastq  VC-18.fastq  VC-1.fastq   VC-26.fastq
+	2010EL-1796.fastq  2011EL-2317.fastq  3554-08.fastq     VC-10.fastq  VC-15.fastq  VC-19.fastq  VC-25.fastq  VC-6.fastq

-	$ head fastq/file.fastq
+	$ head files-cov-10/2010EL-1749.fastq
+	@HWUSI-EAS109E_0007_FC62MZGAAXX:6:89:1741:2665
+	TGAAAATGTGATCAATGAAGGGTTTTAGCAATTAAC
+	+
+	egfggggggggggggdfccefffffcdfccffaffg
+	...

+For information on exactly how these files were generated please see [get_data.sh](../dataset/get_data.sh).

 Step 2: Running the Core SNP pipeline
 -------------------------------------